D7ry/bril-forge/writeup/week2_writeup.md

 bbs that needs to be re-const-prop'd, and a table of `<bb, state>` to memoize const states, in case the re-evaluation of one bb requires constant states of multiple parents.

+To expedite BB lookup, basic block construction algorithm has been modified that, for each bb, bb's in and out labels, as well as indices to the corresponding in and out bbs in the bb array would be returned.
+(Had a lot of issues implementing this due to the limited information on bril's invariants, things like unnamed BBs and such. you really can't take something as elegant as SPIR-V for granted).

 #### Global Const Prop and LVN

 Global constant prop cannot entirely replace LVN thanks to LVN's CSE effect.
 CSE optimizes away